MattRisley/UMDCTF-2020-Colors/README.md

     ```bash
     sudo apt-get install steghide
     ```
-2. While tring to extract a file we're prompted for a passphrase not provide.
+2. While trying to extract a file we're prompted for a passphrase not provided.
 Trying no passphrase does NOT work.

     ```bash
     steghide extract -sf colors.jpg